victoria-maple/resources/rules.md

       non-vicloc PC to a vicloc PC violates this rule.
         - **Exception:** You may freely transfer items through the Cash Shop that are purely cosmetic.
+    - **Clarification:** Transferring items/mesos through storage NPCs and/or
+      Duey from a non-vicloc PC to a vicloc PC violates this rule.
     - **Exception:** A maximum of 20 [Soft Feathers](https://maplelegends.com/lib/etc?id=4003005) per vicloc PC may be transferred from a non-vicloc PC to a vicloc PC, for the express